tabeaki/AptosCrownMasks/README.md

 ## Aptos Crown Masks Mission:

-Aptos Crown Masks (Price: T.B.D)
+Aptos Crown Masks (Price: T.B.D)<br/>
--aptos is being developed by Facebook (formerly Libra) developers in the new Layer 1.
+-aptos is being developed by Facebook (formerly Libra) developers in the new Layer 1.<br/>
--First NFT on Aptos for you.
+-First NFT on Aptos for you.<br/>
--100,000 collections to be released.
+-100,000 collections to be released.<br/>
--NFT is currently in production.
+-NFT is currently in production.<br/>
--We will use a new programming language called MOVE, so we will investigate what makes it different from Solidity.
+-We will use a new programming language called MOVE, so we will investigate what makes it different from Solidity.<br/>
--NFT will be available at new market prices such as Martin Wallet and Pontem.
+-NFT will be available at new market prices such as Martin Wallet and Pontem.<br/>

 ## Contacts: